Personal profile

 Overview

-Philip is a research fellow working in the Health Organistion, Policy, and Economics (HOPE) research group in the Centre for Primary Care and Health Services Research.
-His current research focuses on the quantitative evaluation of health and social care devolution in Greater Manchester, funded by the Health Foundation.
-The project is exploring the long-term impact of devolution to inform national and local policy and health and social care leaders.
+Philip is a health economist working as a research fellow in the Health Organisation, Policy, and Economics (HOPE) research group in the Centre for Primary Care and Health Services Research.
+His research focuses on the application of econometric and causal inference methods to understand and evaluate the supply of health and care services on health outcomes and inequalities.

 Biography

-Philip has recently completed a PhD in Health Economics, funded by the Alumni Research Impact Scholarship.
-His research throughout the PhD focused on the development of methods to identify and measure spillover effects in the implemenetation of quality improvement programs.
+Philip completed a PhD in Health Economics in 2020, funded by the Alumni Research Impact Scholarship.
+His PhD focused on the development of methods to identify and measure spillover effects in the implementation of health care payment reforms.

 Memberships of committees and professional bodies